gd03champ/llm4sql/Readme.md

-# SphinxQL
+# LLM4SQL

-SphinxQL is a project aimed at integrating LLMs with SQL databases.
+LLM4SQL is a project aimed at integrating LLMs with SQL databases.
 The project is in its very early stages and we are actively seeking contributors to help us build and improve it.

-The main goal of SphinxQL is to use the power of AI to assist with SQL database management and querying.
+The main goal of LLM4SQL is to use the power of AI to assist with SQL database management and querying.
 We use the `sqlcoder` model from hugginface generate SQL queries based on natural language prompts.
 This is done with the help of Ollama, which serves as the AI backend.

 > I'm crafting more standardised readme file which will include more info about the model